 Funded only by voluntary donations from regular practitioners, and functioning as a non-profit community service, Sahaja Yoga has no paid positions and is conducted entirely by volunteers in their free time.
 This is in keeping with HH Shri Mataji’s principles who never charged for Her work and insisted that Her teachings and techniques should be available to all, at no cost.

 LETA is registered with the Australian Charities and Not-for-Profits Commission (ACNC) in the ACT, NSW, NT, QLD, SA, TAS, VIC and WA.
 As a registered charity we must comply with the ACNC’s financial recording keeping, reporting obligations and governance requirements which include having and adhering to our policies.

-Shri Mataji’s Deed had no tenure for Trustees and since that time there have been 12 changes to the Trustees positions.
+HH Shri Mataji’s Deed had no tenure for Trustees and since that time there have been 12 changes to the Trustees positions.
 Fulfilling the Trustees role is not permanent.
-Sahaja Yoga Australia has taken the spirit of the LETA Trust Deed as the founding principles for the organisation of Sahaja Yoga to take us into the future.
+Sahaja Yoga Australia has taken the spirit of the LETA Trust Deed which Shri Mataji provided as the founding principles for the organisation of Sahaja Yoga to take us into the future.

-Along with the various Policies the Trustees-Directors are responsible for, and professional management of our 7 National Properties has secured them for the Collective into the future so no individuals can ever make a claim on them. and substantial savings of $170,000 have been made through successful applications to waive stamp duty and other costs.
+Along with the various policies as shared on this site the Trustees-Directors are also responsible for the professional management of the seven National collective Sahaja Yoga properties which have been secured for the use of the practitioners of Sahaja Yoga now into the future so no individuals can ever make a claim on them.

 Our official website can be found at: leta.org.au